pollyweb-org/pollyweb-docs/4 ⚙️ Solution/35 💬 Chats/😃 Talkers/😃⚙️ Talker cmds/...placeholders 🧠/$Placeholder 🧠.md

     # Evaluate [A,B,C] into $list
     - EVAL|A,B,C >> $list

-    # This prints 3 messages with A, B, and C
+    # This shows C, A, and B, in any order
     - PARALLEL|$list|$number:
         - INFO|$number
     ```